 To kick off the list is one of my favorite tea kettles – the Cuisinart CTK-SS17N.
-If you’re looking for a reliable kettle, and design is no object, then I have no doubt you will come to appreciate this unit.
+If you’re looking for a reliable stovetop kettle, and design is no object, then I have no doubt you will come to appreciate this unit.

-The Cuisinart CTK-SS17N is an affordable traditional style kettle designed for boiling hot water with ease.
+The Cuisinart CTK-SS17N is an affordable traditional style kettle designed for boiling water with ease.
 Despite looking old-fashioned, the sleek metallic finish is still impressive and will add aura and color to your cooking space.
-I personally don’t mind feeling like I’m living in the 50s provided I can use the kettle with a rest of mind.
+I personally don’t mind feeling like I’m living in the 50s provided I can use the kettle with the rest of mind.

 As earlier indicated, the kettle is made of stainless steel material, which consists of a polished exterior and a nonreactive interior.
 Although it is said to be corrosion proof, I strongly advise you to allow the kettle to always dry out properly to prevent rust.

 In addition to its top-notch design, the kettle is also outfitted with an ergonomic handle, which makes it super comfortable to carry and ensures pouring is easy and safe.
 You can boil 2 quarts with the stovetop kettle.